Applying for Halls

 Please see our Prospective Student Undergraduate page for further information about the application timetable and process.

 Please see our 'How to apply for your room' page for further details of the application process for all students.

 The Student Accommodation Centre will automatically send you an email to confirm that your preferences have been received and processed.

-If you have reserved a room type via the online reservation system, you are guaranteed to be offered this accommodation upon successful entry to the University, providing your room bond deposit has been paid.
+If you have reserved a room type via the online Room Reservation system, you are guaranteed your chosen room type in the Hall you have selected.

-If you prefer to make accommodation preferences rather than reserve a room type, your offer will depend upon several factors:
+If you have set preferences for accommodation, your offer will depend upon several factors: